Chromatography fluid dynamics

 Like in the Equilibrium Dispersive Model, convection and dispersion are used to describe the concentration transport in the interstitial volume.
 Additionally, the fluid volume inside the pores may have a different concentration than on the outside.
 Molecules are transported between the volumes with a finite rate.
 However, the effect of pore diffusion is not accounted for, so only an average concentration in the pores is calculated.
 A lumped mass transfer coefficient describes the combination of both effects.

 Note: Different textbooks use the above terms with different meanings.
 In the book by Guichon et al., a transport dispersive has a limited concentration exchange between the mobile and solid phases, while the textbook by Schmidt-Traub uses the term as described here.
 The Lumped Rate Model is called POR model in the book of Guichon et al.

 The General Rate Model considers mass transfer and pore diffusion separately.
-An additional diffusion sub-model describes the concentration transport in the liquid within the pores from the center to the outside.
+An additional diffusion sub-model describes the concentration transport in the liquid within the pores from the outside to the center.
 The model includes a film transfer coefficient and a pore diffusion coefficient.
 Due to the easily penetrable pores of modern chromatography resins, the film transfer coefficient is often less influential than the pore diffusion parameter.
-The diffusion model takes into account that the beads are spherical and, thus, the pores are approximately conical.
-The result is an asymmetric diffusion that takes place fast in the inside where less volume remains in comparison to the outside direction.
+The diffusion model assumes spherical beads.
+Thus, the pores are approximately conical.
+The result is an asymmetric diffusion being fast near the center of the bead where less volume remains in comparison to the outside direction.

 The General Rate Model is the most detailed model with the highest accuracy.
 The model is suitable for adsorption of solutes with complex mass transfer and adsorption behavior.